-The Stern Pro Circuit is a series of pinball tournaments promoted by Stern Pinball, Replay Foundation and the International Flipper Pinball Association.
+The Stern Pro Circuit is a series of pinball tournaments promoted by Stern Pinball and the International Flipper Pinball Association.
 This document specifies the official operating rules and regulations of the SPC.
-The SPC coordinators are Doug Polka, Mark Steinman, Elizabeth Cromwell, Josh Sharpe and Zach Sharpe.
+The SPC coordinators are Josh Sharpe, Zach Sharpe and Adam Becker.

 II.
 Stern Pro Circuit Events